newrelic-forks/require-in-the-middle/README.md

 ## API

-The require-in-the-middle module exposes a single function:
+The `@newrelic/ritm` module exposes a single function:

 ### `hook = new Hook([modules][, options], onrequire)`